pixijs/pixijs/README.md

 ```

 The documentation uses [webdoc](https://github.com/webdoc-labs/webdoc) in combination with this template: [pixi-webdoc-template](https://github.com/pixijs/pixi-webdoc-template).
 The configuration file can be found at [webdoc.conf.json](webdoc.conf.json)

+### Contribute ###

+Want to be part of the PixiJS project?
+Great!
+All are welcome!
+We will get there quicker
+together :) Whether you find a bug, have a great feature request, or you fancy owning a task
+from the road map above, feel free to get in touch.

+Make sure to read the [Contributing Guide](.github/CONTRIBUTING.md)
+before submitting changes.

 ### License ###